Paul Bhatti: Medical career

 He has been working as a surgeon in various hospitals of, Belgium, Netherlands, United Kingdom, France, Pakistan and currently Italy.

 Politics

 Dr. Paul Bhatti worked very closely with his late brother Shahbaz Bhatti to uplift the marginalized and oppressed sectors of the society.
 He is committed to promote religious freedom, human equality and social justice.
-He was the main advisor and financial supporter to Shahbaz Bhatti with his fight against all types of injustices in Pakistan.
+He was the main advisor and financial supporter to Shahbaz Bhatti with his fight against injustices in Pakistan.

-After the assassination of his brother Shahbaz, Dr. Bhatti was offered a portfolio of Federal ministry of his brother and was elected Chairman of the All Pakistan Minorities Alliance, a movement founded by his late brother.
-He established the welfare organisations Shahbaz Bhatti Memorial Trust (SBMT) in Pakistan and Missione Shahbaz Bhatti (MSB) in Italy to continue the vision and the mission of his brother who was assassinated on 2 March 2012 by an extremist group in Islamabad.
+After the assassination of his brother Shahbaz Bhatti, he was offered a portfolio of Federal ministry of his brother and was elected Chairman of the All Pakistan Minorities Alliance, a movement founded by his late brother.
+He established the welfare organisations Shahbaz Bhatti Memorial Trust (SBMT) in Pakistan and Missione Shahbaz Bhatti (MSB) in Italy to continue the vision and the mission of his brother who was assassinated on 2 March 2012 by an extremist group in Islamabad, Pakistan.
 The SBMT was officially inaugurated by the President of Pakistan, Asif Ali Zardari.